May 12, 2023 - The COVID-19 public health emergency (PHE) declared under section 319 of the Public Health Service (PHS) Act expired on May 11, 2023.

 - If you are in certain high-risk settings, you may need to test as part of a screening testing program.

-- Consider testing before coming into contact with someone who has a high risk for severe COVID-19, especially if you are in an area with a medium or high COVID-19 Community Level.
+- Consider testing before coming into contact with someone who has a high risk for severe COVID-19, people who are older adults or immunocompromised, or have other medical conditions, especially if you are in an area with a medium or high COVID-19 Hospital Admission Level.

 A: If you receive a positive result on any COVID-19 test, assume you have COVID-19.
 Be sure to follow the CDC's guidelines for people with COVID-19, including to stay home, isolate from others, and seek follow-up care with a health care provider to determine what steps to take next.